wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 ```
 kubectl create -f wavefront-advanced-proxy.yaml
 ```

+##### Note on Configuration Precedence

-**Note**: If you include the same proxy arg in`dataExport.wavefrontProxy.args` as specified in a different`dataExport.wavefrontProxy.*` configuration, for example `histogramDistListenerPorts` vs `dataExport.wavefrontProxy.histogram.port`.
-The `dataExport.wavefrontProxy.*` /`dataExport.wavefrontProxy.histogram.port` will take precedence.
+If you include a redundant configuration of a proxy arg in both the dedicated Custom Resource field and via the command line argument input in `dataExport.wavefrontProxy.args`, the dedicated Custom Resource field will take precedence.

+For example, if you specify `--histogramDistListenerPorts 40123` in `dataExport.wavefrontProxy.args` and `dataExport.wavefrontProxy.histogram.port: 40000`,
+`dataExport.wavefrontProxy.histogram.port: 40000` will take precedence.

 ## HTTP Proxy option